 Despite having a small share of the working population, 30% of qualified people are paid around 80% of their overall salaries.

-It can be perceived that gaining education shapes your profile, helps you develop a better character and personality, and provides useful assistance in maintaining a good lifestyle.
+It can be perceived that gaining education shapes your profile, helps you develop a better character and personality, and helps maintain a good lifestyle.

 “Once you start making an effort to wake yourself up- that is more mindful in your activities- you start appreciating life a lot more”-Robert denier.